RobertGregg/CellularPotts.jl/README.md

 - [ ] Adding cell borders is slow for large spaces
 - [ ] Use abstract typing (e.g. `AbstractVector` vs `Vector`) without creating type instability
 - [x] Do we even need to track to total energy? (nope!)
+- [ ] Use SVectors to store graph edges? 🤔